Hattie Winston

-Hattie Mae Winston (born March 3, 1945) is an American film, television and Broadway actress.
+Hattie Winston (born March 3, 1945) is an American film, television and Broadway actress.
 She is known for her roles as Margaret Wyborn on Becker, Lucy Carmichael in Rugrats, The Rugrats Movie, and the spin off series All Grown Up! and as a cast member of the PBS children's series The Electric Company.

 Early life

 Winston was born in Lexington, Mississippi on March 3, 1945, the daughter of Roosevelt Winston and Selena (née Thurmond).
 She was raised in Greenville, Mississippi, where Winston attended local schools, which were segregated at the time.
 She left the South at the age of 14 and settled in Manhattan, New York, graduating high school there.
 Winston attended Howard University for two years, where she majored in music.

 Career

 Broadway and stage

 She began her career on stage in New York City in 1965, and was an original member of the Negro Ensemble Company.
 By the late 1960s, she had begun acting on Broadway.
 Winston portrayed Nell in musical The Me Nobody Knows (1970−71) before landing the role of Sylvia in Shakespearean comedy The Two Gentlemen of Verona (1972−73), replacing Jonelle Allen.
 She had previously served as Allen's understudy in the production.
 Winston then appeared as Cleo in musical I Love My Wife (1979), with Lawrence Hilton-Jacobs playing her character's husband.

 Winston portrayed the lead, Billie Holiday, in play Lady Day (1981).
 She starred in the Broadway hit The Tap Dance Kid (1983−84) as Ginnie, her latest Broadway production to date.
 Winston received two Obie Awards for her roles in Mother Courage and Her Children and The Michigan.
 She co-wrote the musical Nativity: A Life Story alongside James Stovall, which has been performed frequently since its inception.